6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 2. The assessor doesn’t know you

 Remember that the assessor doesn’t know you or your organisation.
-They don’t see your skills and interactions – all they can grade you on is what you tell them.
-This is why it’s essential to clearly state what you’ve done to meet the demands of the standard.
-Spell everything out, and don’t assume anything is obvious – if you don’t say it, the assessor can’t grade it.
+They don’t see your skills and interactions – all they can grade you on is what you demonstrate through the assessment methods.
+This is why it’s essential to clearly communicate what you’ve done to meet the demands of the standard.
+Spell everything out, and don’t assume anything is obvious.

 3. Mirror the assessment plan